Sydney Motorsport Park: Music venue

 In the 1990s, the venue held a number of rock concerts and music festivals including Guns N' Roses, Bon Jovi, Pearl Jam, the Alternative Nation festival and the Colossus 2 dance festival.
 Music festivals returned to the circuit in 2009 and 2010 when it hosted the Soundwave Festival for both years.

 Lap records

 Daniel Ricciardo drove a Red Bull RB7 Formula One car during the Top Gear Festival at the circuit in March 2014 and set the unofficial lap time record with a time of 1:11.2330.
 However, as this time was not recorded during a race, it does not count as a lap record.
-As of August 2022, the official race lap records at Sydney Motorsport Park are listed as:
+As of September 2025, the fastest official race lap records at Sydney Motorsport Park are listed as: